top of page

 Empowering people.

 Empowering them to drop the dreariness of everyday life.
-Empowering them to be present and FREE in the moment we are all sharing right now.
+Empowering them to be present and free in the moment we are all sharing right now.
 Empowering them to feel seen, heard, and included.
-They don't just attend our shows, they participate in them.
+They don’t just attend our shows, they participate in them.
 They are just as much the artist as we are.
-None of us are performing, we are all simultaneously experiencing.
+None of us are performing; we are all simultaneously experiencing.
 We are nostalgia.
 We are new.
-Everyone feels like they know every song whether it's their first time or their 100th time seeing us because our music encompasses generations of sounds and offers something to everyone.
-Everyone feels like we are friends, not some idol or mystical figure that exists solely for entertainment purposes.
+Everyone feels like they know every song, whether it’s their first time or their 100th time seeing us, because our music encompasses generations of sounds and offers something to everyone.

 COOPER BRADLEY SHULL is a guitar virtuoso who first strummed a guitar at the age of fourteen.
 His versatile playing styles have dazzled audiences, ranging from classic rock and blues to intimate finger-style acoustic performances.
 A true talent with a degree in Spanish from Colorado Mesa University.